flipbytes-dk/absolutely-you/README.md

 - `graph_ingestion_entity.py` — Script to ingest treatments into Graphiti
 - `app.py` — FastAPI app exposing the graph knowledge base
 - `README.md` — This file
+- `.env.example` — Example environment variable file

 ---

 ## How to Use

+1. **Copy Environment Variables**: Copy `.env.example` to `.env` and fill in your credentials.
-1. **Scrape Data**: Use the provided scraper scripts to extract JSON from the Absolutely Cosmetic website.
+2. **Scrape Data**: Use the provided scraper scripts to extract JSON from the Absolutely Cosmetic website.
-2. **Combine Concerns**: Run `python combine_concerns_to_md.py` to generate the vector DB markdown.
+3. **Combine Concerns**: Run `python combine_concerns_to_md.py` to generate the vector DB markdown.
-3. **Ingest Treatments**: Run `python graph_ingestion_entity.py` to populate the Graphiti graph database.
+4. **Ingest Treatments**: Run `python graph_ingestion_entity.py` to populate the Graphiti graph database.
-4. **Start API**: Run `uvicorn app:app --reload` to start the FastAPI server.
+5. **Start API**: Run `uvicorn app:app --reload` to start the FastAPI server.
-5. **Integrate with Vapi**: Point your Vapi voice AI agent to the FastAPI endpoint for graph-based queries, and to the vector DB for concern-based queries.
+6. **Integrate with Vapi**: Point your Vapi voice AI agent to the FastAPI endpoint for graph-based queries, and to the vector DB for concern-based queries.

 ---